-- To retain validity of any accreditation, a coach must be a financial member of the NZFRS, a financial member of an NZFRS affiliated Club, and renew their accreditations annually according to the NZAC Artistic Coach Accreditation Manual. - 25.02 All coaches are required to complete and abide by the Sport NZ Coaches' Code of Ethics, World Skate Code of Conduct & Ethics 2022, and World Skate Safeguarding Policy. - 25.02.01 Failure to comply with these regulations may result in disciplinary action or de-accreditation.
+To retain validity of any accreditation, a coach must be a financial member of the NZFRS, a financial member of an NZFRS affiliated Club, and renew their accreditations annually according to the NZAC Artistic Coach Accreditation Manual.

+25.02 All coaches are required to complete and abide by the Sport NZ - Coaches' Code of Ethics, World Skate Code of Conduct & Ethics 2022, and World Skate or de-accreditation.